 Aishmuqam is the place where the famous qawwali ‘Bhar do Jholi Meri’ in Bajrangi Bhaijaan was shot.
 The dargah sits on the top of a hillock and is visible from the road.
 If you have time in hand, you can take the uphill road to the shrine and pay a visit.

 After Aishmuqam, continue driving along the Lidder River for another 40 kilometers to reach Pahalgam.
 There will be a check post on the way, a little before Pahalgam town and you will have to pay Rs.
 50 as an entry fee.
 The views will also improve after Aishmuqam and the drive will become more enjoyable.

 The condition of the road on this entire route is a mix of good and average.
 There are hardly any bad sections in between and the journey can easily be completed in about 3 hours.

 If it was snowing on the day of your travel, you will have to drive very carefully.
 This entire stretch including NH44, Avantipora, and Anantnag receives significant snowfall, especially in the month of January.
 Take a look at the video below to know what I am talking about.

-If you weren’t confident in your driving skills, then you should either postpone your trip to Pahalgam in winter by a day or two.
+If you aren’t confident in your driving skills, then you should postpone your trip to Pahalgam in winter by a day or two.
 Or you can rent a local taxi and leave your vehicle parked at the hotel.